aburrell/ocbpy/docs/examples/ex_convert.rst

 Add more reference labels for the dual-boundary coordinates.
 This is harder to do, because there is no direct conversion beween the dual-boundary coordinates and AACGM coordinates without already knowing the AACGM MLT.
-To allow forward and backward transformations, :py:meth:`~ocbpy.DualBoundary.normal_coord` also returns the OCB coordinates, which can be reverted using :py:meth:`~ocbpy.DualBoundary.revert_coord`.
+To allow forward and backward transformations, :py:meth:`~ocbpy._boundary.DualBoundary.normal_coord` also returns the OCB coordinates, which can be reverted using :py:meth:`~ocbpy._boundary.DualBoundary.revert_coord`.
 Without this knowledge, you must provide the AACGM MLT.
 This is only a barrier for locations equatorward of the OCB.

 ::